-Content includes the following:Language in the Caribbean
+Content includes the following:

-- Language in the Carib
+- Language in the Caribbean

 - The Formal Essay

 - Exposition

 - Methods of Organising Information

-- Students must pass the final examination in order to qualify for an overall pass in the course.
+Students must pass the final examination in order to qualify for an overall pass in the course.

-LEVEL: I SEMESTER: III COURSE CODE: FOUN 1101 COURSE TITLE: CARIBBEAN CIVILISATION NUMBER OF CREDITS: 3
+LEVEL: I SEMESTER: III

+COURSE TITLE: CARIBBEAN CIVILISATION

-- 1. To develop an awareness of the main process of cultural development in Caribbean societies, highlighting the factors, the problematics and the creative output that have fed the emergence of Caribbean identities. - 2.
+- To develop an awareness of the main process of cultural development in Caribbean societies, highlighting the factors, the problematics and the creative output that have fed the emergence of Caribbean identities. - 2.
 To develop a perception of the Caribbean as wider than island nations or linguistic blocs. - 3.
 To stimulate students' interest in, and commitment to Caribbean civilisation and to further their self-definition.

-LEVEL: I SEMESTER: III COURSE CODE: FOUN 1210 COURSE TITLE: SCIENCE, MEDICINE AND TECHNOLOGY IN SOCIETY NUMBER OF CREDITS: 3 PRE-REQUISITES: NONE
+LEVEL: I SEMESTER: III

+COURSE TITLE: SCIENCE, MEDICINE AND TECHNOLOGY IN SOCIETY